 - Close classroom, laboratory, or office doors, and stay away from windows.

 - Remain in a safe area until the warning expires or until the all-clear signal has been issued.

 Severe Winter Weather

 For the most part, the College will not close unless the safety and security of the faculty, students, and staff is in jeopardy.

 If the decision to close the MacMurray College campus is made, all official College announcements will be made exclusively through Public Relations.
 Announcements of an emergency closing will, to the extent possible, specify the starting and ending times of the closing, and whether the closing includes specific College services, events, and evening or Saturday classes and programs.

-Power to buildings can occur for myriad reasons.
-If you experience building-wide power failure, contact Larry Trowbridge, Director of Facilities, at 217-473-3958.
-If evacuations become necessary please follow the pre-identified procedures in the full emergency plan In the event of a major campus-wide outage, take the following steps:
+Power failure to buildings can occur for myriad reasons.
+If you experience building-wide power failure, contact Facilities.
+If evacuations become necessary, please follow the pre-identified procedures in the full emergency plan.
+In the event of a major campus-wide outage, take the following steps.

 - Remain calm.

 - Turn off lights and unplug all electrical equipment, including computers.

 - Do not light candles or other ignitable light source as they could set fire to other materials.